 - 1. Slide the I/O board into the slots on the palm-rest and keyboard assembly. - 2.
 Align the screw hole on the I/O board with the screw hole on the palm-rest and keyboard assembly. - 3.
-Slide the fingerprint reader-cable into the connector on the I/O board and close the latch to secure the cable. - 4.
-Replace the two screws (M2x3) that secures the I/O board to the palm-rest and keyboard assembly. - 5.
-Connect the I/O-board cable to the connector on the I/O board and close the latch to secure the cable. - 6.
-Adhere the tape that secures the I/O-board cable to the I/O board. - 7.
+Replace the screw (M2x3) that secures the I/O board to the palm-rest and keyboard assembly. - 4.
+Connect the I/O-board cable to the connector on the I/O board and close the latch to secure the cable. - 5.
+Adhere the tape that secures the I/O-board cable to the I/O board. - 6.
+Connect the fingerprint reader-cable to the connector on the I/O board and close the latch to secure the cable. - 7.
 Connect the coin-cell battery cable to the I/O board. - 8.
 Close the left display hinge. - 9.
-Replace the two screws (M2x3.5) that secure the left display hinge to the I/O board and palm-rest and keyboard assembly. - 10.
-Replace the screw (M2.5x5) that secures the left display hinge to the I/O board and palm-rest and keyboard assembly.
+Replace the two screws (M2.5x5) that secure the left-display hinge to the palm-rest and keyboard assembly.

-- 1. Install the fan.

-- 2. Install the base cover.

-- 3. Follow the procedure in After working inside your computer.
+- 1. Install the base cover. - 2.
+Follow the procedure in After working inside your computer.